michaelloos/Portfolio/2007 CFB Season/readme.md

 # 2007 CFB Season

-Project using Python and multiple data sources to analyze the 2007 college football season.
+The 2007 college football season was filled with upsets and nontraditional teams high in the rankings.
+This project uses Python and multiple data sources to wrangle and analyze data to find insights on the 2007 season.
+Data sources include a CSV file, website/HTML, and accessing data through an API.

 ## Programs
 * CSV Analysis: Analysis using CSV file